ppy/osu-wiki/wiki/Tournaments/UKCC/X/en.md

 ### Picking

 - Players have **90 seconds** to pick a map.
 Failure to pick a map within this time limit results in pick choice being passed to the opposing player.
-- **Failed scores will count, and every map will be played with the No Fail mod enabled**
+- **Failed scores will count, and every map will be played with the No Fail mod enabled.**
 - Each player picks **four times**.
-Once 8 maps have been picked and played, the match ends.
+Once eight maps have been picked and played, the match ends.
-- There are **no tiebreakers.**
+- There are **no tiebreakers**.

 ### Health system

-- Each player who qualifies into Swiss will **begin with 8,000,000 HP**, which carries through matches.
+- Each player who qualifies into the Swiss bracket will **begin with 8,000,000 HP**, which carries throughout matches.
 - During a match, the **losing player of each map pick** will **lose HP equal to the score difference** between the two players.
 - If a player's HP reaches 0, they are **immediately eliminated from the tournament**, and if their match is still in progress it ends immediately.